3D printing offers hope for bone cancer patients

 Source: SBS

 Quality of life for bone cancer patients is set to improve thanks to 3D printing technology developed by Australian researchers.
-Rather than face lengthy waits for a prosthetic, surgeons soon hope to operate using a tailor-made implant, that can be created within minutes.
+Image: (R to L) Bone with tumour; current implant; new 3D printed, bespoke implant (SBS)

 By Sarah Abo, Amanda Copp